Our Safeguarding Policies are agreed by the Trustee Board of Dartmoor Multi Academy Trust and can be assessed via the links below.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child's welfare.
 We work closely with Devon Children’s Services.

 We actively support the Government's Prevent Agenda to counter radicalism and extremism and staff have received training in this as well.

-Which urge all visitors to the school to help us support the safeguarding of all pupils.
-If you have a concern while visiting the school, then it should be reported to the Designated Safeguarding Lead or one of his deputies.
+We urge all visitors to the school to help us support the safeguarding of all pupils.
+If you have a concern while visiting the school, then it should be reported to the Designated Safeguarding Lead or one of her deputies.
 This can be done directly or through the school office.

 Our Designated Safeguarding Lead (DSL) is Sunita Chauhan (Head of School).
 Our Deputy DSLs are Jason Foreman (SLT) and Helen Martin who specifically oversees Safeguarding in the Early Years.